-- quality standards as set by the body for the time being responsible for setting standards; - (b) safety and health standards as set by the body for the time being responsible for public health; - (c) environmental issues as set by the body for the time being responsible for environmental matters. - 27.(1).
-Subject to such regional and international trade agreements to which Kenya is a party, all sugar imports into the country shall be subject to the prevailing import duties, taxes and other tariffs and such imports shall be controlled by the fees which may be charged for any activity relating and incidental to the development, products, marketing and distribution of sugar and its by-products.
+- (b) safety and health standards as set by the body for the time being responsible for public health; - (c) environmental issues as set by the body for the time being matters. responsible for environmental - taxes and other tariffs and such imports shall be controlled by the country shall be subject to the prevailing import duties, agreements to which Kenya is a party, all sugar imports into 27.(1).
+Subject to such regional and international trade

-Safeguard measures.
-2001
+Safeguard measures